Are you looking for effective MCAT strategies to add to your MCAT prep?

 The biggest reason most premeds end up writing the MCAT more than once is because they didn't understand that they need to study for the MCAT differently and a lot more strategically than how they've been studying for exams all their life.

 They usually realize this after they bomb the first (or second) MCAT.

-Next, realize that most of the MCAT strategies and 'studying tips' that are out there are useless.
-They're made by people who don't have any evidence to back up their claims.
+Most MCAT strategies are put out by people who don't have any evidence to back up their claims.